Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 Then, with a tug, Dad leaned in close to our ears and whispered, “Ok boys, let’s go,” and we walked back to the flickering fire.
 That next day revealed the source of the sound.
 It was a buffalo herd, thankfully grazing behind a very strong fence, but my brother and I had experienced something we’ll never forget, something that would later help me understand why my mom could “reap joy after sowing the seeds of tears”.
 As she listened to that cassette and sang along, she saw that Jesus really is with her.
 The tears helped her experience the joy of God’s closeness.

-David writes in Psalm 16:8-9, “I have set the LORD always before me.
-Because he is at my right hand, I will not be shaken.
-Therefore, my heart is glad and my tongue rejoices; my body also will rest secure.”
 My mom let the haunting, guttural sounds of bad news drive her to God, and she held on to Jesus like my brother and I held on to our Dad.
 In a strange way, the bad news was a gift.
-It helped her see God was there, and with God holding our hands, fear is no longer fear; it becomes wonder.
+It helped her see God was there, and with God holding her hand, fear was no longer fear; it became wonder.
 When He is near, the everyday is no longer boring; it’s an adventure.
-If we let the darkness open our hearts to our Father, we’ll find joy in the morning because we’ll realize He’s been holding our hands the whole time, and with Him by our side, nothing can shake us.
+We find joy in the morning because we realized in the dark He’s been holding our hands the whole time, and with Him by our side, nothing can shake us.